Frequently Asked Questions

 Q: What about dining choices?

-SlowE is famous for its hearty receptions during the weekend so you probably will not go hungry…but, please remember that the dining options are limited and everything closes down by 9 p.m.–including the grocery store.
+SlowE is famous for its hearty receptions during the weekend so you probably will not go hungry…but, please remember that most everything closes down by 9 p.m.–including the grocery store.
+Downtown Zebulon has several dining spots including BBQ, Coffeehouse, and a sit-down fish restaurant.
+North on Hwy 19 is a newer Shopping Center with several dining options including pizza, chicken, Mexican, and American fare.
 Need nourishment after 9?
 Head towards Griffin on 19N and discover the Waffle House experience at the intersection of 19/41 and 19S—the Ingles store is on your left and WH is on your right before you get to the light.
 Keep going north to Griffin for more late night dining possibilities from fast-food on the 19-41 Bypass to cool restaurants and bars in downtown Griffin.

 Q: Do I need a car to get to Festival events?